 "Ack, Ack, Ack."
 We all know that sound, it is a distinctive sound a cat makes as it coughs up a hairball.
-Even in the middle of the night when you are fast asleep, it is a noise that is guaranteed to pop your eyes open.
-It is a sound that is guaranteed to make an owner bounce out of bed to scoop up that awful lump of wet, matted fur before they accidentally step on it in bare feet (& let's all admit it here and now, we all have done that in the middle of the night).
+Even in the middle of the night when you are fast asleep, it is a noise that almost always will pop open your eyes.
+It is a sound that is guaranteed to make an owner bounce out of bed to scoop up that awful lump of wet, matted fur before they accidentally step on it in bare feet (and let's all admit it here and now, we all have done that in the middle of the night).

-Hairballs may pose a potentially lethal problem in cats.
 While an occasional hairball is perfectly normal for a cat, large or frequent numbers are cause for concern.
-A blockage in the intestinal tract can make impossible for the cat to either vomit or eliminate which can prevent the passage of digested food through the intestines.
+A blockage in the intestinal tract can make it impossible for the cat to either vomit or eliminate which can prevent the passage of digested food through the intestines.
 This may result in a life-threatening impaction which will require a trip to the veterinarian.

 Hairballs – The Cause